opencitymodel/opencitymodel/examples/Query-OpenCityModel-using-AWS-Athena.md

 1. Simple query to see the data

 This is just a simple one to get us going and validate everything is working.
-We'll simply list a random 10 buildings so get get a sense for what is included in the data.
+We'll simply list a random 10 buildings to get a sense for what is included in the data.

 ```
-SELECT * FROM opencitymodel.buildings LIMIT 10;
+SELECT * FROM opencitymodel.jun2019 LIMIT 10;
 ```

 ![QuerySimple](https://s3.amazonaws.com/static.opencitymodel.org/Query-OpenCityModel-using-AWS-Athena/QuerySimple.png)